Sprout — a self-growing multi-agent task tree

 Why I built it

 Mainstream multi-agent orchestration runs on "preset roles": pin down researcher / writer / reviewer up front, then feed the task in.
 But the true shape of a task varies wildly — and a preset structure often doesn't fit.
-Sprout flips it around: don't preset the structure; let each Agent take its task and decide for itself whether to split, and how, so the task tree grows recursively, with no depth limit.
+Sprout flips it around: don't preset the structure; let each Agent take its task and decide for itself whether to split, and how, so the task tree grows recursively, its depth decided by the task.

 Four core designs